pkoning2/ddcmp/doc/api.md

 This is the transmit data rate, if the "split speed" bit is set in `mflags`.

-Status packet starts with 021 (after the usual 2 byte receive status field), followed by state and counter data:
+Status packet starts with 021 (after the usual 2 byte payload length and receive status fields), followed by state and counter data:

 * state (1 byte): flags, bit 0 = on (active), bit 1 = in-sync
 * mode and flags (2 bytes): as described above for the Start command
+* maximum frame payload: 1486 -- information for the host software
 * speed (4 bytes): as described above.
 Not used for RS-232 DTE mode.
 * transmit speed (4 bytes): as described above.
 * Counters -- all are 4 bytes and wrap on overflow: